hustgetlijun/RCAN/README.md

-# RCAN:  Research on the method of goods data construction and automatic generation in carton
+#RCAN:  The method of the carton datasets generation based on foreground
-the paper of Research on the method of goods data construction and automatic generation in carton.
+texture replacement.

 # install
 python 3.5